Key Takeaways

 There are seven immunizations required for children entering pre-kindergarten:

 Once students reach the sixth grade or age 11, the Tetanus, Diphtheria, and Pertussis (Tdap) vaccine is required.
 Seventh-grade students need to have the Meningococcal Conjugate (MenACWY) vaccine, as well.
-This falls in line with the child vaccination schedule created by the CDC, which is followed by all Rochester Regional Health Pediatrics offices.
+This falls in line with the child vaccination schedule endorsed by the American Academy of Pediatrics.

 “As we enter the back-to-school season, it is important to make sure children are up to date on their vaccines – not only the standard ones, but the strongly-encouraged influenza and COVID-19 vaccines as well,” Dr. Hernady said.